TanmayeeI/Restaurant_Recommendations_System/README.md

 - Processes and analyzes restaurant datasets.
 - Implements recommendation logic using Python.
-- Visualizes results through plots (if included in the notebook).
+- Visualizes results through plots.
 - Offers modular code for easy adaptation to other datasets.

 ## Installation